Our Approach to Learning

 • Cannot attend secondary schools funded by the Ministry of Education or adult credit level programs.
 Adults who are upgrading at school board and college programs are fine.

-• Have communication and numeracy levels that fall within the Ontario Ministry of Labour, Training and Skills Development’s Literacy and Basic Skills (LBS) program levels.
+• Have communication and numeracy levels that fall within the Ontario Ministry of Labour, Immigration, Training and Skills Development’s Literacy and Basic Skills (LBS) program levels.

 What to Expect: